-The weather conditions and the type and frequency of traffic all play a part in how long the sealer may last.
+Weather conditions and the type and frequency of traffic all play a part in the longevity of sealers.
 Traffic over excess dirt, friction (e.g. from tyres), and other excessive wear and tear (e.g., power steering or heavy traffic) may reduce the life of the sealer.
 Constant UV exposure may also reduce the life of the sealer.
 Regular maintenance can help extend the life of the sealer.

-How would l know when my pavement needs to be resealed?
+How will l know when my concrete surface needs to be resealed?

-If your pavement appears faded and dull but darkens when wet, it is time to reseal.
+If your concrete appears faded and dull and darkens when it’s wet, it is time to reseal.
 Generally, surfaces need to resealed every 2 years.

 How long will sealers last?

-The wear and tear on the decorative finish is the ultimate indicator on when a surface needs to be resealed.
-The volume and type of traffic are the main factors of wear and tear.
+Wear and tear and changes in appearance of your decorative finish will tell you when a surface needs to be resealed.
+The volume and type of traffic will impact on wear and tear.

 As a guide:

-- For residential driveways coated with an acrylic – re-coat at 18months to 2 years after the finish is applied then 3 to 5 years after.
+- Residential driveways coated with an acrylic should be recoated between 18 months to 2 years after the finish is applied then 3 to 5 years after.

-- For commercial or highly abraded environments, penetrative, urethane and epoxies will require re-coating in 3-8 years.
+- Commercial or highly abraded environments that use penetrative, urethane and epoxy sealers will require re-coating in 3-8 years.

 Can I reseal myself?